grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 ## Run a Prometheus configuration

-If you’re not ready to switch to a flow configuration, you can also run your existing Prometheus configuration without saving it as a flow configuration.
+If you’re not ready to completely switch to a flow configuration, you can run Grafana Agent using your existing Prometheus configuration.
+The `--config.format=prometheus` flag tells Grafana Agent to convert your Prometheus configuration to flow mode and load it directly without saving the new configuration.
 This allows you to try flow mode without modifying your existing Prometheus configuration infrastructure.

 > In this task, we will use the [run][] CLI command to run Grafana Agent in flow
 > mode using a Prometheus configuration.